-We are frequently asked about the differences between the Spanish spoken in Spain and the Spanish of Latin America.
+We are frequently asked about the differences between the Spanish spoken in Spain and the Spanish of Latin America, as it is an important question for students wanting to study Spanish abroad.
 While there are distinctions between the varieties of Spanish, the first thing to make clear is that Spanish speakers can all understand each other, whether in Cadiz or Cusco, Salamanca or Santo Domingo.
 It’s like an American speaking English with a Brit and an Australian… they get each other.

 In Latin America, the Spanish language is simply called español (Spanish), as the language was brought by Spanish colonisers.
 In Spain, however, it’s called castellano (Castilian), which refers the Castile province in Spain, where the language is said to have originated.
 In Spain, people don’t call the language español because there are other languages like Catalan (or Valencian), Galician and Basque which are spoken in Spain and are also considered Spanish languages.